Austin Montego: Later developments

-The AR16/17 concepts were however abandoned in November 1988 due to lack of funds, and a facelift to the existing car (designated AR9) released in 1988 enhanced its appeal, which was buoyed up by both the Perkins-engineered diesel model, and the seven-seater version of the "Countryman" estate.
+The AR16/17 concepts were however abandoned in November 1988 due to lack of funds, and a facelift to the existing car (designated AR9) was introduced at the NEC Motor Show in October 1988, enhancing its appeal, which was buoyed up by both the Perkins-engineered diesel model, and the seven-seater version of the "Countryman" estate.
 The 2-litre turbodiesel (often known by its Perkins designation 'Prima') was a development of the O-series petrol engine already used in the range.
-The diesel saloon won a Car magazine 'giant test' against the Citroën BX (1.8 XUDT), the new Peugeot 405 (1.8 XUDT) and Audi 80 (1.6) turbo diesels.
+The diesel saloon won a March 1989 Car magazine 'giant test' against the Citroën BX (1.8 XUDT), the new Peugeot 405 (1.8 XUDT) and Audi 80 (1.6) turbo diesels.
 They rated the 405 the best car, followed by the BX and then the Montego, with the Audi coming in last.
 "But if people buy diesels, and turbodiesels, for their economy, the winner has to be the Montego. ...its engine is - even when roundly thrashed - more than 10% more economical than the rest.
 For those isolated moments when cost control is not of the essence, the Montego is a car you can enjoy too.
 The steering and driving position are quite excellent. ...the suspension as 'impressively refined'.
 It is silent over rough bumps, poised and well damped."
+The facelift also saw the phasing out of the Austin name.
+These late-1980s models had a badge resembling the Rover Viking longship, but it was not identical, nor did the word "Rover" ever appear on the cars.

 The turbo diesel became a favourite of the Royal Air Force (RAF) for officer transport.
 Car Mechanics ran a de-mobbed RAF officer transport Montego bought from a Ministry of Defence auction in 1996.

-The facelift also saw the phasing out of the Austin name.
-These late-1980s models had a badge resembling the Rover Viking longship, but it was not identical, nor did the word "Rover" ever appear on the cars.

 Though the car failed to match its rivals, such as the Volkswagen Passat, the car sold well to the likes of the Ford Sierra and Vauxhall Cavalier.